wvbe/count-duplicate-lines/README.md

 This is a command-line utility that counts the number of duplicate lines in your streamed input.

-Quite plainly, this is the command line equivalent of [this nifty little page](https://www.somacon.com/p568.php).
+Quite plainly, this is the command line equivalent of [this Duplicates in a List Online Tool](https://www.somacon.com/p568.php) by Shailesh N. Humbad.

 ## installation